webalys-hq/streamlinehq-npm/README.md

 # NPM package for Streamline icons and illustrations
 This is a small library which downloads Streamline assets you have access to into your local folder so that they can be used in your Javascript project.
+This is the only package you need to use Streamline assets, so if you had any wrapper or private packages please uninstall them.

-It uses a local config file which contains your unique `secret` - an npm token - which should be taken from your [Streamline npm package page](https://app.streamlinehq.com/profile/developer).
+This package uses a local config file which contains your unique `secret` - an npm token - which should be taken from your [Streamline npm package page](https://app.streamlinehq.com/profile/developer).

 The config file must be kept away from code repository as it contains your secret token.
 Please keep it safe.